s-hreya-riram/property-price-prediction/README.md

 property-price-prediction/
 ├── README.md
 ├── Assignment-1.ipynb         # Main analysis notebook
-├── Assignment.pdf             # Project description
+├── Assignment-1.html          # HTML equivalent (export) of the analysis notebook ├── Assignment.pdf             # Project description
 ├── Analysis.pdf               # PDF with the written answers to the questions of interest ├── Analysis.TeX               # TeX file used to generate the PDF ├── data/
 │   ├── train.csv              # Training dataset
 │   ├── test.csv               # Test dataset for predictions
 │   └── final_predictions.csv  # Model predictions output with just the predictions
 │   └── final_predictions_with_other_features.csv        # Model predictions output with the predictions alongside the other test features
 ├── requirements.txt           # Exhaustive list of project requirements
 ├── .gitignore                 # Git ignore rules